PythonScanClient/PyScanClient/doc/overview.rst

 ---------------------------

-Scans that need to set devices like motors, temperature controllers etc. to a list of desired position, then maybe start data acquisition at each point, wait for some condition, then move to the next point can often be expressed in a concise table notation.
+Scans that need to set devices like motors, temperature controllers etc. to a list of desired positions, then maybe start data acquisition at each point, wait for some condition, then move to the next point can often be expressed in a concise table notation.